amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/README.md

   * __models in hold-out__

-  This is all well and good, but player models are hardly useful in a vacuum.
+  As already mentioned, I held out January 2017 for testing.
+Predicted versus true ownerships for each player observation for each slate are plotted below.
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.RandomForestRegressor.gpp.png)
+  Compare this with taking the player's mean ownership in the training/validation set as a model of his ownership:
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/jan.mean.gpp.png)

+  This is all well and good, but player models are hardly useful in a vacuum.
   * __models of tournament means__
   ![alt text](https://github.com/amadeus-pinto/forecasting-daily-fantasy-gambler-picks-based-on-the-news/blob/master/ANALYSIS/SLATES/FIGS/field.Lasso.gpp.png)